XciD/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 The RTM feature is only available with current VPS ranges.
 Since it is a free option, it will be enabled by default unless you choose not to include it during the order process.

 If you already have a current range VPS service in your customer account, you can activate the feature by [reinstalling your VPS](#reinstallvps).

+> [!primary]
+>
-Keep in mind that it only works with GNU/Linux operating systems.
+> Keep in mind that RTM is generally compatible with GNU/Linux operating systems only.
+>

 ![VPSnewreinstallation](images/2020panel_04.png){.thumbnail}